Stretched tuning: Effects on tuning

-Inharmonicity "stretches" harmonics beyond their theoretical frequencies, and higher harmonics are stretched proportionally more than lower.
-Thus, in our example of an octave, exactly matching the lowest common harmonic causes a slight amount of stretch, matching the next higher common harmonic causes a greater amount of stretch, and so on.
-If the interval is a double octave, exactly matching the upper note to the fourth harmonic of the lower complicates the tuning of that upper note with the one an octave below it.
+Inharmonicity alters harmonics beyond their theoretical frequencies.
+As the overtone series progresses, each partial becomes proportionally sharper.
+Thus, in our example of an octave, exactly matching the lowest common harmonic causes a slight amount of stretch; matching the next higher common harmonic causes a greater amount of stretch; and so on.
+If the interval is two octaves plus a fifth (the favored means of cross-checking the stretch of the upper treble of the piano), exactly matching the upper note to the sixth harmonic of the lowest requires great sophistication of octave stretch to make the lower individual octaves, its double and triple octaves, and their other intervallic relationships sound pure and balanced.

 Solving such dilemmas is at the heart of precise tuning by ear, and all solutions involve some stretching of the higher notes upward and the lower notes downward from their theoretical frequencies.
-In shorter pianos the wire stiffness in the bass register is proportionately high and therefore causes greater stretch; on larger concert grand pianos this effect is reduced.
-Online sources suggest that the total amount of "stretch" over the full range of a small piano may be on the order of ±35 cents: this also appears in the empirical Railsback curve.
+In shorter strings (such as on spinet pianos), the wire stiffness in the tenor and bass registers is proportionately high; this leads to a timbre which is generally poorer, due to the higher inharmonicity and octave stretch, creating significant compromises to what is considered acceptable tuning.
+On longer strings, such as on concert grand or even moderately sized grand pianos, this effect is greatly reduced.
+Online sources suggest that the total amount of "stretch" over the full range of a piano may be on the order of ±35 cents: this also appears in the empirical Railsback curve.